-That last part brings us to our last point.
+This brings us to our last point.

 “Another idea is to ask the boss for the whole team to be involved in a community service project,” says Elkins.

 “For example, I recently asked my boss if we could volunteer one morning during work hours at a local food bank.
-Not only did my leaders approve the idea, the whole team is excited about the upcoming opportunity to serve our community and share this positive experience with their teammates outside of the work environment.”
+Not only did my leaders approve the idea, but the whole team is also excited about the upcoming opportunity to serve our community and share this positive experience with their teammates outside of the work environment.”

 Community service projects are generally beneficial for both the company you work for and also for you as an individual.
 If you finish the tasks assigned to you by your boss, they should have no objections to permitting you or your team some time off in order to help those less fortunate.